 How much you'll benefit from moving your funds to a stocks & shares ISA will depend on things such as whether you'll max your capital gains tax (CGT) allowance.
 If you sell or give away an asset worth more than £6,000, you could have to pay CGT.
 Each year you get an annual exemption amount that allows you to receive some gains tax-free, above this, you pay capital gains tax on all gains.

-Another consideration is how much you want to invest.
-If you have more than £20,000 to invest (the 2017/18 ISA allowance) you'd maybe be better just having a standalone dealing account.
 For full details on investing in stocks & shares read the Stocks & Shares ISA guide.

 Standalone fund dealing